+Another option for permanent EOC facilities is the FirstNet Cell Booster Pro (CBP).
+The CBP acts as a miniature cell site inside a fixed facility, providing indoor FirstNet coverage up to 15,000 square feet.
+Up to three CBPs can be connected in a building to provide up to 45,000 square feet of improved coverage.
+The CBPs are simple to install and provide all the benefits of being on the FirstNet network (Band 14, quality of service, priority and preemption, and mission critical services).
+The CBP requires a wired internet connection and can be installed by the user or through a professional installation service.
+Depending on the number of CBPs in a facility, users will experience increased download and upload speeds, and a greater number of users will be able to connect to FirstNet at the same time.
 The Cel-Fi GO RED smart signal booster is another inbuilding enhancement tool that Emergency Managers can quickly deploy to improve indoor coverage when establishing a temporary EOC or command post.
 The GO RED helps to boost the FirstNet signal for improved voice and data connectivity in both indoor and outdoor environments and can also cover up to 15,000 square feet.
-Multiple devices can be connected to each other to provide improved network connectivity in larger spaces.
+Multiple GO REDs can be connected to each other to provide improved network connectivity in larger spaces.
 In contrast to the CBP, the GO RED may be useful for EOCs where there may not be a wired internet connection, but there is strong FirstNet LTE service outside the facility.